 Within the brightly-coloured paintings, traditional First Nations iconography seamlessly intertwines with figurative depictions of local landscapes – offering a unique view of familiar vistas through a First Nations lens.
 The chevron patterning is inspired by engravings on message sticks from Walker’s grandparents’ Country.
 The blue drips visually connects the sky, land, and sea, symbolising the interdependence of these natural elements.
 This technique, combined with the delicate patterning, serves as a powerful metaphor urging us to recognise the fragile balance and precious harmony that sustains our environment.

-As a First Nations landscape artist, Walker’s work challenges the historical narrative of landscape painting and reclaims the genre from its colonial origins—when it served as a tool for mapping and invasion—transforming it into a powerful medium for reconnecting to Country.
+As a First Nations landscape artist, Walker’s work challenges the historical narrative of landscape painting and reclaims the genre from its colonial origins – when it served as a tool for mapping and invasion—transforming it into a powerful medium for reconnecting to Country.
 Walker invites us to rediscover the profound beauty and significance of the region through these evocative and vibrant seascapes.
-By immersion in the works, we are encouraged to reconnect with the natural world, embrace their roles as environmental stewards, and actively contribute to safeguarding the ancient landscapes we inhabit, following in the footsteps of the First Nations custodians who have cared for Country for millennia.
+By immersion in the works, we are encouraged to reconnect with the natural world, embrace our roles as environmental stewards, and actively contribute to safeguarding the ancient landscapes we inhabit, following in the footsteps of the First Nations custodians who have cared for Country for millennia.